BorisTumbev/company-search-filter-api/README.md

 - Quoted and unquoted values supported for multi-word fields.
 - Nested and related fields are supported (`details__size=Large`, `revenue>1000000`).
 - Filtering is implemented fully in Python, with robust utilities for nested field and related object lookup.
+- Support chunking transform of large datasets to avoid memory issues.

 ### **Custom Sorting**
 - Query parameter `sort=industry,-founded_year` sorts results by one or more fields.